-The Mega Human Settlement Approach Integrated Human Settlement Development seems to be the only way of delivering housing in a sustainable manner and to simultaneously address the development goals of the South African Government.
-These Mega projects are meant to deliver the numbers needed in terms of meeting the housing backlog but most importantly, aggressively transform the spatial patterns in Gauteng
+Gauteng Department of Human Settlements together with municipalities to reconfigure the delivery of human settlements projects into the MEGA human settlements approach.
+These Mega projects are meant to deliver the numbers needed in terms of meeting the housing backlog but most importantly, aggressively transform the spatial patterns in Gauteng.